-However, the Board has found that the fiduciary duties placed on individual directors pursuant to corporate legislation and the common law, and the conflict of interest provisions under corporate legislation which restricts an individual director's participation in decisions of the Board in which the director has an interest have been sufficient to ensure that the Board operates independently of management and in the best interests of Condor.
+However, the Board has found that the fiduciary and statutory duties placed on individual directors pursuant to corporate legislation and the common law, and the conflict of interest provisions under the Company's articles of association and corporate legislation which restricts an individual director's participation in decisions of the Board in which the director has an interest have been sufficient to ensure that the Board operates independently of management and in the best interests of Condor.

-Further, Condor has in 2018 adopted the principles of corporate governance as set out in the UK Corporate Governance Code.
+Further, Condor has in 2018 adopted the principles of corporate governance as set out in the UK QCA Corporate Governance Code.